 “You didn’t,” they replied.
 “You startled me.
 Huge difference.”

 “So why are you here?”
-I asked again.
+I asked again, hoping they would tell me what was bothering them.

 “Just thinking,” they replied softly.
 “I can see why you like it up here – really clears a person’s head.”

 Silence.
-I gazed at the white shrouded rooftops of the city below, peaks of orange poking out from a blanket of clouds.
+I looked out at the white shrouded rooftops of the city below, peaks of orange poking out from a blanket of clouds.
 It was gorgeous.

-“Thwertoiwejtwmkth the mayor and Ramona ended yesterday,” Leslie said.
+“Thwertoiwejtwmkth the mayor and Ramona ended yesterday,” Leslie said finally.
 “Things… didn’t exactly go my way.”
 Then they turned to me, giving me a curious glance.
-“And why are you up here, Dax?
-Iweotejwou like high places when you’re upset.”
+“And why are you up here, Dax?”

-“Is that the System holiday bytes celebrate but no one knows why?”
+“That’s the System holiday bytes celebrate but no one knows why, right?”
 Leslie asked.

 Leslie laughed.
 I smiled at the sound.
 They were already in a much better mood than when I’d found them.